yampilop/RHOSPVirtLab/README.md

 sudo reboot
 ```

-Repeat this in all your hypervisors when you use a DCN configuration.
+Repeat this in all your hypervisors when you use a DCN or multiple hypervisors configuration.

 ### Local user configuration